uchicago-cs/cmsc22000/website/content/labs/lab4.md

 `kill` will stop the current run of the program.
 You can then restart it by running `run` again.
 Frequently you’ll want to run a program until it segfaults, `kill` it (stop the program without exiting gdb), add breakpoints, and then run it again.

 `backtrace` will print out the call stack.
-What this means is that it will print the function being called as well as the function that called that, and the function that called that etc.
+What this means is that it will print the function being called as well as the function that called that, and the function that called that, etc.

-`frame n` (where n is the frame number from the backtrace) allows you to go to the function in that frame and see what line in that particular function caused the error.
+`frame n` (where `n` is the frame number from the backtrace) allows you to go to the function in that frame and see what line in that particular function caused the error.

 Compile `task3.c` and run it.
 You will segfault.
 Now it’s time to debug!
 There are three errors in this file.
 For each error, answer the following questions in `task3.txt`.
 It is a good idea to fix one error before moving onto the next.